-Along with this, he becomes completely focused in God or spiritual practice.
+Along with this sacrifice of self, he becomes completely focused in God or spiritual practice.

-It is for this reason Sannyas is considered to be the best preparation for inevitable death.
+It is for this reason that Sannyas is considered to be the best preparation

 Swami Vivekananda as a wandering sannyasin

 All of these stages represent a season of life.
-Each has its time.
-Each has its purpose.
+Each has its time and each has its purpose.